BHoM/documentation/docs/Development/Testing/index.md

     This example is simplistic and shown for illustrative purposes.
 It's not a good unit test for several reasons:

     - we are not testing every possible combination of inputs to the `GetStringFromEnum()` engine method and related outputs.
     - it hard-codes the value `BS5950`.
-We took that value by copying it from the body of the `GetStringFromEnum()` method and copying it in the Assert statement.
+We took that value by copying it from the body of the `GetStringFromEnum()` method and putting it in the Assert statement.
 This effectively duplicates that value in two places.
 If the string in the engine method was modified, you would need to modify the test method too.
 You should avoid this kind of situation and limit yourself to verifying things variables defined as part of the "Arrange" step.
+If you need to verify multiple output value possibilities, you should be using a [Data-Driven approach](#unit-tests-vs-data-driven-vs-functional-tests).

     See below for better examples of unit tests.

-### Better examples of good tests
+### Better examples of tests
 To illustrate good unit tests, let's look at another repository, the Base BHoM_Engine.
 Let's look at the test in the [`IsNumericIntegralTypeTests`](https://github.com/BHoM/BHoM_Engine/blob/f18a175c2c14f703f7f62e7cdee7658e8c4618c9/.ci/unit-tests/Base_Engine_Tests/Query/IsNumericIntegralType.cs#L31-L52) class, which looks like this (edited and with additional comments for illustrative purposes):

 ```cs